nate-thegrate/hueman/README.md

 - have an interest in art, computer science, or graphic design
 - like to learn cool things
 - enjoy building real-world skills
-- just want a game with no ads or paywalls
+- want a free game with no ads

 This is **not** a game for people who: